-Class participation 15%
+Class participation 10%

-2 individual case write-ups 15%
+2 individual case write-ups 10%

 2 team papers 20%

+1 team current events report 10%

 Final exam 50%

 Class Participation

 The class is taught using the case method and class participation is graded in every class.
 Classroom discussions will focus on a case study, recent news articles and team presentations.
 Class participation grades are based on the quality of active participation in class discussion, not attendance.
 I record class attendance with a sign-in sheet to jog my memory and facilitate participation grading.
 In the interest of promoting a productive learning environment for all, please: